 The Company conducts exploration for minerals and is currently focused on exploration for gold and diamond in NSW and QLD.
-The Company does not believe that it is exposed to any material economic, environmental, or social sustainability risks.
+The Company's material exposure to economic, environmental and social sustainability risks have been disclosed in its annual financial report.